Skip to main content

 Valuation Analysis

-OM cap rate shown per seller materials; at OM ask, sponsor underwriting indicates a lower yield versus our all-in basis.
-Acquisition reflects three property-specific factors: (a) initial vacancy at deal sourcing that has since been resolved with full lease-up to two NNN tenants, (b) lease-rollover concerns that have been mitigated by CACI's waiver of early termination and MANNA Church's renewal intent, and (c) limited buyer pool for credit-tenant flex assets in the Fayetteville tertiary market.
+OM cap rate shown per seller materials; at the OM ask, sponsor underwriting indicates a lower yield versus our all-in basis.
+The 10.47% purchase / 10.14% all-in entry reflects three property-specific factors: (a) initial vacancy at sourcing, since resolved with full lease-up to two NNN tenants; (b) lease-rollover concerns, mitigated by CACI's extension to June 30, 2030 (with a Section 3 termination right after Aug 2027 mitigated by the NIWC Atlantic award through March 2031) and ongoing MANNA renewal discussions; and (c) a limited buyer pool for credit-tenant flex assets in the Fayetteville tertiary market.
 Current market cap rates for comparable assets are estimated below 9%.

 08 · Capital Structure